AlexGalays/abyssa-js/README.md

 ```

 ### addState (name: String, state: State): void
-Add a child state
+Adds a child state.

 ### data (key: String, value: Any): void | Any
-Get or Set some data by key on this state.
+Gets or Sets some data by key on this state.
-child states have access to their parents' data.
+Child states have access to their parents' data.
 This can be useful when using external models/services as a mean to communicate between states is not desired.

 ### Declarative properties